paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

+---
+title: Askowl Advertising Connector for Unity3D
+description: Choose your advertising network
+---
 # [Able - Askowl Base Library Enabler](http://unitydoc.marrington.net/Able)
 * Table of Contents
 {:toc}
 ## Executive Summary
 `Able` contains scripts needed by other ***Askowl*** libraries that have stand-alone value.
 It contains mathematics support around time conversion, comparisons and trigonometry.
 The data structure section helps with containers, caching, emitters, selectors, stack and trees.
 There are scripts to parse generic (as in unknown internal structure) CSV and JSON data.
 For Unity3D support, there are scripts to aid testing, locate components and game objects, pluggable logging, and various editor display and runtime components.

 > Read the code in the Examples Folder and run the Example scene

 ## Introduction

 Unity provides lots of great functionality, but there are always more problems than there are solutions.
 All the solutions documented here were to solve problems in other Askowl libraries.
 They also stand on their own when simple is not so simple.
-There are currently four sections for Math, Data, Text and Unity.
+There are four sections for Math, Data, Text and Unity.
 There is a lot here.
 All I can suggest is that you browse the table of contents.

 ## Maths functions